CTE: Career & Technical Education

-The goals of CTE are to provide quality educational programs emphasizing core academic content, Postsecondary & Workforce Readiness (PWR) and technical skills, and seamless transitions to further education or employment.
-Our goal is to better prepare students, including special populations, to meet the challenges of the workforce, economic development, and emerging occupations.
+CTE provides quality educational programs emphasizing core academics, technical skills, and postsecondary & hands-on learning opportunities.
+Our goal is to better prepare all students, including special populations, to meet the challenges of the workforce, economic growth, and emerging new occupations.

 Career & Technical Student Organizations

-CTSOs help students build leadership skills, promote positive work values, and reinforce the CTE curriculum.
+Students build leadership skills, positive work values, and apply what they learn in class.
 CTE student organizations include: DECA, FBLA, FCCLA, FFA, HOSA, (SC)2, SkillsUSA, and TSA.